Jared-Godar/clustering-project/README.md

-# regression-project
+# classification-project
-The repsitory contains the files for Jared Godar's Codeup project on clustering and modeling of zillo real estate data to predict error estimates
+The repository contains the files for Jared Godar's Codeup project on clustering and modeling of zillo real estate data to predict error estimates

 ---